canantu/canantu/README.md

 ![I am a Software Test Engineer](banner.png)

 I do content on Java SDET.
-I really enjoy learning new tools and techniques about Software Testing, as well as working on Selenium, Gurke, TestNG.
+I really enjoy learning new tools and techniques about Software Testing, as well as working on Selenium, Cucumber, TestNG.

 Skills: Java / Selenium / TestNG / Cucumber / Appium